ibm-cloud-docs/BlockStorage/duplicate-volume.md

 8. You can update the snapshot space for the new volume to add more, less, or no snapshot space.
 9. You can select the OS Type to be different than the original volume or to stay the same.
-10. You can specify IOPS or IOPS Tier for the new volume if you want to.
+10. You can specify an IOPS or IOPS Tier for the new volume if you want to.
 The IOPS designation of the original volume is set by default.
 Available Performance and size combinations are displayed.
     - If your original volume is 0.25 IOPS Endurance tier, you can't make a new selection.
     - If your original volume is 2, 4, or 10 IOPS Endurance tier, you can move anywhere between those tiers for the new volume.